waynegm/WMPlugin-Docs/content/en/blog/python-external-attributes-pylops/index.md

 date = "2021-06-26"
 banner = "/blog/python-external-attributes-pylops/image-02.jpg"
 +++
-The 6.6.8 release of the wmPlugins includes a number of new Python external attribute scripts that use the [PyLops](https://pylops.readthedocs.io/en/latest/) linear operator library for seismic modelling and inversion.
+The 6.6.8 release of the [WMPlugins](https://waynegm.github.io/WMPlugin-Docs/) includes a number of new Python external attribute scripts that use the
+[PyLops](https://pylops.readthedocs.io/en/latest/) linear operator library for seismic modelling and inversion.
 These scripts also demonstrate the use of the new user interface parameter elements introduced in the 6.6.8 release of the External Attribute plugin.